JavierBaal/KairosFlow/README.md

 ### 1. Henry Ford Principle – One Agent, One Job

-Instead of one giant “god prompt” that tries to do everything, each agent has a **single, sharply defined responsibility** (PM, Architect, Developer, QA, etc.).
+Instead of one giant "god prompt" that tries to do everything, each agent has a **single, sharply defined responsibility** (PM, Architect, Developer, QA, etc.).

 Result:
 - Smaller prompts